Nuclear reprocessing: PUREX

-PUREX, the current standard method, is an acronym standing for Plutonium and Uranium Recovery by EXtraction.
-The PUREX process is a liquid-liquid extraction method used to reprocess spent nuclear fuel, to extract uranium and plutonium, independent of each other, from the fission products.
-This is the most developed and widely used process in the industry at present.
+PUREX is the standard method as of 2026.
+It is an acronym standing for Plutonium and Uranium Recovery by EXtraction.
+The PUREX process is a liquid-liquid extraction method used to separately extract uranium and plutonium.

-When used on fuel from commercial power reactors the plutonium extracted typically contains too much Pu-240 to be considered "weapons-grade" plutonium, ideal for use in a nuclear weapon.
-Nevertheless, highly reliable nuclear weapons can be built at all levels of technical sophistication using reactor-grade plutonium.
-Moreover, reactors that are capable of refueling frequently can be used to produce weapon-grade plutonium, which can later be recovered using PUREX.
-Because of this, PUREX chemicals are monitored.
+When used on power reactor fuel, the plutonium extracted typically contains too much ^{240}Pu to be considered weapons-grade plutonium.
+Nevertheless, reliable nuclear weapons can be built at all sophistication levels using reactor-grade plutonium.
+Moreover, reactors that are capable of frequent refueling can be used to produce weapons-grade plutonium, which can be recovered using PUREX.